crisperdue/prooftoys-site/content/proofbuilder.md

 at [the Mathtoys website](http://mathtoys.org/equations.html).

-Note: <i>Proof displays and the Proof Builder are supported in recent versions of Firefox and Chrome.</i>
+Note: <i>Proof displays and the Proof Builder are supported in recent versions of Firefox, Chrome, and Microsoft Edge.</i>

 <div id=proofEditor></div>